highlightjs/highlight.js/docs/language-guide.rst

     }
   }

-The group name becomes then a class name in a generated markup enabling different styling for different kinds of keywords.
+The group name becomes the class name in the generated markup enabling different themeing for different kinds of keywords.

 To detect keywords highlight.js breaks the processed chunk of code into separate words — a process called lexing.
-The "word" here is defined by the regexp ``[a-zA-Z][a-zA-Z0-9_]*`` that works for keywords in most languages.
-Different lexing rules can be defined by the ``lexemes`` attribute:
+By default "words" are matched with the regexp ``\w+``, and that works well for many languages.
+Different lexing rules can be defined by the magic ``$pattern`` attribute:

 ::

   {
-    lexemes: '-[a-z]+',
+    keywords: {
+      $pattern: /-[a-z]+/,        // allow keywords with dash in them
-    keywords: '-import -export'
+      keyword: '-import -export'
     }
+  }

+Note: The older ``mode.lexemes`` setting has been deprecated in favor of using ``keywords.$pattern``.
+They are functionally identical.

 Sub-modes
 ---------